krishabbashyal/Apptive/README.md

-Here's a cleaner and more polished version of your README in Markdown:

----

 # Apptive

 **Apptive** is a web application designed to help users effectively manage and track their job applications.
 Based on a job application tracking spreadsheet, Apptive provides a streamlined, intuitive interface to assist users in their job search journey.